 My last purchase, also from the antiques fair this weekend was this lovely petit point bracelet, it is so delicately and beautifully made.
 I just love it. this was such a bargain at £5.

-After getting it home I realised I had an almost matching brooch in my collection which I’ve had for years, so I’ll definitely be wearing them together.
+When I arrived home, I realised I had a brooch to match, so I’ll definitely be wearing them together.
 Look at those tiny stitches!

 I hope you enjoyed looking at my finds, all of which were total bargains.
 It just goes to show if you keep looking you can find some really gorgeous pieces.
 Vintage jewellery really does complete every outfit and in my opinion you can never have too much of it!